kj/lucid-shopify/README.md

 ### Configure the default API client

-    LucidShopify.config = LucidShopify::Config.new(
-      '...', # api_version, e.g. '2019-04'
+    LucidShopify.configure(
-      '...', # api_key
+      api_key: '...',
-      '...', # shared_secret
+      api_version: '...', # e.g. '2019-07'
-      '...', # scope
+      billing_callback_uri: '...',
-      '...', # callback_uri (for OAuth; unused by this gem)
+      callback_uri: '...', # (for OAuth; unused by this gem)
+      logger: Logger.new(STDOUT),
+      scope: '...',
-      '...', # billing_callback_uri
+      shared_secret: '...',
-      '...', # webhook_uri
+      webhook_uri: '...',
     )

-For private apps, where these credentials may not be not necessary, the default unconfigured behaviour is equivalent to:

-    LucidShopify.config = LucidShopify::Config::PRIVATE_APP
+All keys are optional and in some private apps, you may not require any configuration at all.

 Additionally, each API request requires authorisation: